Rishabhpathak22/task1/README.md

-# Task Project: Simple Website
+# Orderfood Project: Simple Website

 This project is a simple website created as part of a task project.
 It is live and can be viewed [here](https://rishabhpathak22.github.io/task1/).